NoLieNoSean/NoNotes/content/Notes/DMAT_L3.md

 > [!Theorem] Zorn's Lemma
 > Let $(S, \leq)$ be any partially ordered set such that every chain $C$ has an upper bound.
 Then, $S$ has a maximal element.

 A maximal element has no element greater or equal to it.
-It is NOT greater or equal to than every element in the set.
+It is NOT greater that or equal to every element in the set.

 ---
 ## Properties of infinite cardinals